learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 addition but we can't do anything with the result, which makes it pretty useless.
 Be sure to add the `return` keyword back in.

-So how might we use the results of our `add()` function?
-Let's say we're creating a simple calculator program.
+So how might we use the return value of our `add()` function?
+Let's say we're creating a simple calculator function.
 You can imagine how it might work:

-1. our program asks the user for the two numbers to add together,
+1. the calculator function asks the user to enter two numbers they want to be added together,
 2. the values are stored into variables (`num1` and `num2`, perhaps),
+3. the function then calls the `add()` function, passing `num1` and `num2` as arguments,
-3. our program calls the `add()` function to add the two numbers together, then
+4. the `add()` function _returns_ the sum
-4. returns a message to the user telling them what the sum is.
+5. the calculator function returns a message to the user telling them what the sum is.

+Note what's happening in step 3: our calculator function is **calling** our add function.
+This is an important thing to know about functions: they can be called by other functions!
+Eventually we'll want our calculator to do more than just add.
+Rather than build one very long function that contains code for adding, subtracting, multiplying, etc., we can _encapsulate_ the code for each operator into its own function and call them.

-The code that creates the message might look something like this:
+The code that calls the `add()` function and creates the message might look something like this:

 ```js
 const sum = add(num1,num2);